xadahiya/xadahiya.github.io/_posts/2017-07-28-Simulation-gui.md

 ---

 So last week, we've been working on a GUI for our Simulation.
-We're almost done, the gui looks neat.<br/>
+We're almost done, the GUI looks neat.<br/>
 We're using a simple flask server, JQuery,  [gmaps.js](https://hpneo.github.io/gmaps/), [toastr.js](codeseven.github.io/toastr/) and [bootstrap](http://getbootstrap.com/).
 <br>